What Owners Must Send Before the Annual Report in Estonia

 • week one: confirm access, responsible people, document channels, and escalation rules

-• week two: collect the source data while transactions are still fresh
+• week two: collect source data while the transaction context is still fresh

 • week three: run the accounting review and separate missing evidence from real judgement questions